orcwg/cra.orcwg.org/README.md

 # cra.orcwg.org

-Eleventy-based static site generator that creates a FAQ website for ORC WG's CRA Hub.
+Eleventy-based static site generator that creates a FAQ website for ORC WG's CRA Hub at [cra.orcwg.org](https://cra.orcwg.org/).
 The site consumes FAQ content from an external GitHub repository and generates a categorized FAQ website.

 ## Development Setup